Varys: A Game of Thrones

 Soon after Eddard Stark's arrival in King's Landing, Varys warns him that Robert's wife Cersei Lannister intends to kill Robert and offers his help to Eddard in investigating the Lannisters.
 He later meets in secret with Illyrio to discuss stalling a war between Houses Stark and Lannister until the right moment; this is overheard by Arya Stark, but she is unable to identify the men.
 When Robert is ultimately killed, Varys remains spymaster for his heir Joffrey and suggests that Ser Barristan Selmy be blamed for Robert's death.
 Selmy is removed from the Kingsguard and ultimately defects to Daenerys Targaryen.
 Varys visits Eddard in captivity and convinces him to plead guilty to treason and join the Night's Watch in order to save the life of his daughters Sansa and Arya, which would also avert war between the Starks and Lannisters, and Ned eventually agrees.
 Varys is horrified, however, when Joffrey has Ned executed anyway and tries in vain to dissuade the King whilst Littlefinger smugly looks on.
 In the aftermath, Varys arranges for Robert's bastard Gendry to join the Night's Watch, to avoid being killed by Cersei.

 A Clash of Kings

 Varys is the first to learn that Tyrion Lannister has brought his mistress Shae with him to King's Landing, and tells Tyrion of a route that he can use to visit her.
 He forms an uneasy alliance with Tyrion to share the information gathered by his spy network.

 A Storm of Swords

 Varys continues to facilitate Tyrion and Shae's trysts, but testifies against Tyrion when Tyrion is tried for Joffrey's murder.
-After Tyrion is sentenced to death, Jaime Lannister forces Varys to help Tyrion escape.
+After Tyrion is sentenced to death, Jaime Lannister forces Varys to aid in Tyrion's escape.
 As Varys and Tyrion escape through the secret passages of the Red Keep, Tyrion decides to seek out his father Tywin's chambers.
 Varys protests but gives Tyrion the exact directions to Tywin's room.